DoctorKhan/The-Social-Game-Book/src/10_part/060_water_healing_discovery.md

-# Chapter 7: The Water Discovery - Nature's Reset Button
+# The Water Discovery - Nature's Reset Button

 My investigations had revealed how the Social Game operated at the community level.
 But I needed to understand something more personal: how was it affecting individual mental health?
 The answer came during my own darkest period.